Readers - please note this page is presented for your education, information and guidance only.

 Manufacturing cost, profit margins, market share and sales revenue were each in their own right, powerful design engineering drivers and inhibitors.

-their way into commercial audio amplifiers, primarily because they cost
+commercial audio amplifiers, primarily because they cost more, offered no

 characteristics that provided in practice properties or performance only

-to be out of action for many months whilst waiting for an expensive imported
+repaired or likely to be out of action for many months whilst waiting for an

-tube to arrive?
-Not only that, but the replacement cost of a premium quality
+expensive imported tube to arrive?
+Not only that, but the replacement cost of a

-tube was often many times the cost of the equivalent standard type.
+premium quality tube was often many times the cost of the equivalent standard

 So a review of commercial circuits shows that for the whole of that 60 year period between 1940 and 2001, only a few basic types of tubes were used in all the audio amplifiers ever produced in the whole world.